-Common methodologies and processes for implementing and maintaining technology on each campus within the District will be supported and actively cultivated to maximize efficiencies.
+Common methodologies and processes for implementing and maintaining technology at each College within the District will be supported and actively cultivated to maximize efficiencies.
 This will allow for the training of staff and will allow flexibility in allocating staffing resources.